flatironinstitute/dendro-old/python/dendro/iaac/README.md

 - run `cdk deploy` to deploy the stack to your default AWS account/region.
 - you will be prompted to confirm the deployment.
 Review the changes, then type `y` and hit enter.

-If deployment is successful, you will eb able to see the stacks in the CloudFormation page in AWS console.
+If deployment is successful, you will be able to see the stacks in the CloudFormation page in AWS console.

 ![CloudFormation stacks](./media/cloudformation_page.jpg)